TRUSTING THE TRUTH OF TURTLE ISLAND

 Phase Two (complete): Working with Elder Lance Scout (Kainai Nation) and Project Manager Bree Clark (Cree/Irish) the workshops transformed into a deeper cultural experience in Indigenous worldviews including the medicine wheel and natural laws (spiritual, natural, cultural and contrary laws) as well as interactive exercises for individual and groups reflection.
 Two pilot workshops were held in order to gather feedback and guidance from Elders, Knowledge Keepers, board members and invited guests.
 Funding was provided by the Alberta Government's Anti-Racism grant.

-Phase Three (launching): We are pleased to launch our workshop to the general public for the first time for National Day for Truth and Reconciliation in September 2025.
-Funding is provided by the City of Airdrie's Reconciliation Community Initiatives Grant.
-Details coming soon.
+Phase Three (complete): We launched our workshop to the general public for the first time on September 27, 2025 for National Day for Truth and Reconciliation.
+Funding was provided by the City of Airdrie's Reconciliation Community Initiatives Grant.

 Funding provided by